marcossantiago/kubernetes-workshop/03_productionize.md

 * Add resources section to the Deployment
 * Add limits and requests for memory and cpu
-* Apply the udpated config
+* Apply the updated config
+* Trigger high CPU on our app via the `/mineBitcoin` endpoint and verify the CPU limit is respected

 ---